 Central Community High School requires that all students take semester exams.
+It is the philosophy of the school that we are better preparing students for post-secondary pursuits by taking comprehensive examinations of content.
 The exam schedule runs three days and will be posted in advance of exams.
-Attendance is required for all periods including study hall.
-Exams are 90 minutes in length.

-Seniors in their second semester can qualify for exam exemptions if they have one excused absence and/or an "A" average for the semester.
-An unexcused absence will cancel qualification eligibility for exam exemption.
+Attendance is required for all periods including advisory and exams are 90 minutes in length.
+All students in grades 9-12 will remain on the semester exam policy unless they qualify for an exam exemption under the Cougar Student Incentive Program making them exempt from exams if they have one excused absence or an "A" average in each class.
+An unexcused absence or suspension of any type will eliminate the student from the incentive.